 - Take short walks (if you can) and gradually build up strength

 When you fuel your body with great foods, it can help to keep your mind healthy.
 Have a chat with your surgeon about specific foods you should be eating and avoid anything they tell you to.
-Focus on looking after yourself from the inside out by eating plenty of nutritious foods to help you recover.
+According to Cosmetic Surgery Manchester Specialist, You have to just Focus on looking after yourself from the inside out by eating plenty of nutritious foods to help you recover whether it will a long surgery or a cosmetic surgery.

 Sit down and plan your meals for the week and make sure you include some delicious and nutritious foods that will make you happy.
 For example, you might want to eat oranges, dark green veggies, sweet potatoes, and spinach for vitamin A or citrus fruits, berries, tomatoes, and peppers for vitamin C.